 The payment processing fee depends on the payment processor you use on your Magento eCommerce website.
 PayPal, Authorize, AmazonPay, and Braintree are four common processors used on this platform.

 The cost of designing an eCommerce website with Magento can range from anywhere between $1,500 to $100,000, depending on your requirements.
 The bigger the site and the more features you need, the pricier it becomes.
 But, the more you spend on a website, the bigger your opportunity to make a good return.

 Many extensions and add-ons are free, but some range from the $79 mark to several hundreds of dollars.
 You can browse the add-ons and extensions in the Magento Marketplace, where you may filter by category, feature, and price.

-The total cost of your Magento website combines development, hosting, additional plugins (if any), and marketing fees.
+The total cost of your Magento website combines eCommerce development, hosting, additional plugins (if any), and digital marketing fees.